mukkelian/Ether/README.md

 In input file there are basic informations which you need to provide before running the program which are given below,

+I		---> Ising/Heisenberg (I/M) model
 20000		---> MC steps
 10000		---> equilibration steps
 100 2 2		---> Temp(K) ==> final, initial, interval

-3		      ---> no. of species present in structure.vasp file

-0.5 0 0   ---> Magnetic moment for species1,species2, species3.. and so on..
+3		---> no. of species present in the structure.vasp file 0.5 0 0		---> Magnetic moment for species1, species2, species3.. and so on..
 1		---> no. of species to include

-Ce		    ---> species symbols (repeat in same line for many species)

-4 4 4		  ---> Supercell size
+Ce		---> species symbols (repeat in same line for many species) 4 4 4		---> Supercell size

-.F.		    ---> for staggered  magn. (optional)

-c c c		  ---> boundary CLOSED/OPEN (c/o)
+.F.		---> for staggered  magn. (optional) c c c		---> boundary CLOSED/OPEN (c/o)

-2		      ---> for sampling (used to calculate the statistical error); NOTE :: you can increase it for correct result

-50		    ---> least phi angle (used to achieve the equilibrium spin state, phi angle will vary within this range)

-50		    ---> MC step interval to calculate observables
+2		---> for sampling (used to calculate the statistical error); NOTE :: you can increase it for correct result 50		---> least phi angle (used to achieve the equilibrium spin state, phi angle will vary within this range) 50		---> MC step interval to calculate observables
 .F.
 5 5 0	---> Magnetic field (logic, Mx, My, Mz)
 2		---> g_factor

-# 2. About 'j_exchange_input' file
+# 2. About 'j_exchange' file

-1			          ---> no. of distinct nbd
+4		---> no. of distinct nbd(N)

-4.16970         ---> bond length for ith distinct nbd (d_nbd1, d_nbd2 ...)

-1			          ---> no. of lines present below

-1 1 1 1.0 1 1 1	---> (ith nbd, j-th species, k-th species, J_(k, j), Jxx, Jyy, Jzz); note:: provide Jxx/Jyy/Jzz wth in rage of 0-1 which will be considered as 0% - 100%.
+Ce ce 1.0 1 1 1 4.16970	(for N=1)	! ith ion, jth ion, j_value (Jxx, Jyy, Jzz), anisotropy(a1, a2, a3), bond length.
+ce Ce 1.0 1 1 1 7.22213	(for N=2)
+Ce Ce 1.0 1 1 1 4.08267	(for N=3)
+ce ce 1.0 1 1 1 7.57543	(for N=4)

+#note:	small/large caps are automatically considered into the program.
+	for anisotropy see (a1, a2, a3) in equation no. 2

 # 3. About structure.vasp file